salesforce/lwc-rfcs/text/0000-light-dom-scoped-styles.md

 We could simply not implement scoped CSS for light DOM.
 However, given how popular it is in other frameworks (Svelte, Vue, the wide ecosystem of React CSS-in-JS libraries), it seems like a shame for LWC not to support it.

+We have also had feedback from pilot customers that light DOM style scoping is a must-have.

 ### Descendant selectors

-Another alternative is to use CSS selectors that can style all of a component's descendants.
+One alternative is to use CSS selectors that can style all of a component's descendants.
 For instance:

 ```css
 /* input */